Gregg Popovich: National team career

 Popovich served on the coaching staff for the U.S. men's national team during the 2002 FIBA World Championship (assisting George Karl), during the 2003 FIBA America Men's Olympic Qualifying Tournament, and during the Athens 2004 Olympic Games (assisting Larry Brown), where the U.S. team won the bronze medal.

 On October 23, 2015, Popovich was named the head coach of the U.S. men's national team, taking over from Mike Krzyzewski after the Rio 2016 Olympic Games.

 At the 2019 FIBA Basketball World Cup, the U.S. national team finished in seventh place, its worst finish ever in international competition.

 With Popovich serving as the head coach for the U.S. men's national team, he led the team to a gold medal at the 2020 Summer Olympics in Tokyo, going 5–1 and defeating France 87–82 in the final.

 Personal life

-Popovich was married to Erin Popovich until her death on April 18, 2018; the couple had two children.
-He is a serious wine collector, and an investor in Oregon's A to Z Wineworks.
+Popovich was married to Erin Popovich for 42 years until her death on April 18, 2018; the couple has two children.

+Popovich is a serious wine collector and an investor in Oregon's A to Z Wineworks.

+On November 2, 2024, Popovich had a stroke.
+He later took an indefinite leave from the Spurs to recover.

+On April 15, 2025, Popovich reportedly fainted at a restaurant before being taken to a hospital by ambulance.
+Within days, he had returned home.

+In 2020, a paper published in the Proceedings of the National Academy of Sciences identified the gene responsible for nectar spur growth in Aquilegia (columbines).
+The researchers behind the paper agreed to name the gene POPOVICH because one of them, Evangeline Ballerini, wanted "to name it after Gregg Popovich, in part, because the gene plays a regulatory role in spur development, kind of like a coach controls the development of their team".

+Political views

-On multiple occasions, Popovich has spoken out on behalf of social justice issues, including in support of the 2017 Women's March.
-He also repeatedly criticized the behavior of former U.S. President Donald Trump.
+On multiple occasions, Popovich has spoken out on behalf of social justice issues.
+He expressed support for the 2017 Women's March.
+He also repeatedly criticized the behavior of U.S. President Donald Trump during his first term in office.
 Popovich endorsed Joe Biden in the 2020 presidential election.